kalpana-da/hubspot-custom-modules/README.md

 # HubSpot Custom Modules

-A collection of custom HubSpot CMS modules built using HubL, HTML, CSS, and HubSpot CMS best practices.
-These modules were developed as part of hands-on learning and demonstrate reusable, responsive, and editor-friendly components.
+A collection of reusable **HubSpot CMS Custom Modules** built using **HubL, HTML5, CSS3, and JavaScript**.
+These modules demonstrate responsive design, dynamic content management, and editor-friendly customization through HubSpot's Content and Style fields.

+The repository is intended as both a learning resource and a portfolio showcasing custom module development using HubSpot CMS best practices.

 ---